UK Community Foundations: History

 The first community foundation to be founded in the UK was Swindon in 1975.
 This later merged with the Wiltshire Community Trust to form the present Community Foundation for Wiltshire and Swindon.
 By 2010 there were 58 community foundations in the United Kingdom that cover 95% of the country.

 UKCF was established in 1991 to stimulate the growth of new community foundations, develop and co-ordinate a code of good practice and encourage foundations to share knowledge across the UK.
 In 2001 the UKCF received major recognition when community foundations were chosen by the Government’s Children and Young People’s Unit as the best partners for the Local Network Fund.
 In 2003 the UKCF was chosen as the trustee of the Fair Share Trust programme, which is funded by the Big Lottery Fund.
 In 2006 a Quality Accreditation (QA) programme was established by UKCF.
 The Charity Commission for England and Wales endorses the QA standards and processes in a three-year cycle, which notes the focus on quality in all aspects of community foundation work.

 In 2013-14 community foundations across the UK generated more than £9m in private donations for communities, as well as more than £6m from businesses and a further £7m from government.
 They support more than 1,000 large donor clients, have £500m of endowed funds under their management, and every year around 21,000 grants are made across the UK.
 There are more than 1,000 volunteers that provide national and local grassroots information; they are supported by 420 staff.
 There have been ten foundations that have received one-off donations exceeding £1 million during this period.

 Programmes and funding

 UK Community Foundations was responsible for ensuring the implementation of the £50 million UK-wide Fair Share Trust programme, funded by the Big Lottery Fund.
 Also, on behalf of Comic Relief they distribute some of the funds raised through Red Nose Day and Sport Relief through the network of local community foundations.
 48 community foundations were Local Funders for Grassroots Grants, a government programme comprising an £80 million grant programme and a £50 million endowment match challenge.
 UKCF also managed the grants component of the Mars in the Community investment programme to 2010 with employee involvement.

-Most recently UK Community Foundations have partnered with the Evening Standard’s Dispossessed Campaign which has raised £5million to be distributed to local charities and projects within London and is managed by The London Community Foundation.
+UK Community Foundations partnered with the Evening Standard’s Dispossessed Campaign which raised £5 million to be distributed to local charities and projects within London and is managed by The London Community Foundation.